tinytelly/docker-sybase/README.md

 =============

 ### How to run Sybase ASE on Docker.
-This will allow you to create an Docker Image with Sybase on it (in this case Syabse ASE 15.7) This demo uses Redhat but most of the steps are generic.
+This will allow you to create a Docker Image with Sybase on it (in this case Syabse ASE 15.7) This demo uses Redhat but most of the steps are generic.

 #### 1) Install docker